Environmental Impact and Life-Cycle Analysis of Winter Roadway Abrasives

 Under 1 year

-Description: Recent research has challenged the effectiveness of roadway abrasives in certain settings, but states throughout the nation still use roadway abrasives as part of their winter maintenance programs.
-The use of these winter abrasives, such as sand or other products, can be costly to Department of Transportations (DOTs).
-At a typical application rate of 1200 lbs. per lane mile, product cost, post event sweeping, waste management, and waste disposal can be significant cost considerations.
+BACKGROUND: Recent research has challenged the effectiveness of roadway abrasives in certain settings, but states throughout the nation still use roadway abrasives as part of their winter maintenance programs.
+The use of these winter abrasives, such as sand or other products, can be costly to DOTs.
+At a typical application rate of 1200 lbs per lane mile, product cost, post event sweeping, waste management, and waste disposal can be significant cost considerations.
 Abrasives can create a post-storm waste stream that requires regular street sweeping to control the materials from entering drainage systems.
+Often, spent abrasives are contaminated through exposure to compounds found on road surfaces; therefore, the collected street sweepings must be sent to regulated landfills.
 In addition to routine maintenance and disposal costs, there are environmental costs associated with the use of roadway abrasives.
 Abrasives are contributing directly and indirectly to airborne particulate matter (PM-2.5).
 Indirect particulate matter has been shown to come from the actual road surfaces wearing as a result of the "sandpaper" effect.
-An Oregon Department of Transportation (DOT) study found that even after sweeping, 50-90% of applied sand remains in the environment.
+An Oregon DOT study found that even after sweeping, 50-90% of applied sand remains in the environment.
 When these abrasives are transported through drainage systems, they can increase stormwater Best Management Practice (BMP) maintenance costs and potentially reduce BMP performance.
-An informal American Association of State Highway and Transportation Officials (AASHTO) query of state DOTs, indicated that some states do not use, or have eliminated the use, of abrasives in their winter maintenance programs.
+An informal AASHTO query of state DOTs, indicated that some states do not use, or have eliminated the use, of abrasives in their winter maintenance programs.
 Given the questionable effectiveness of winter abrasives and the costs for cleanup and disposal, alternative deicers may be more cost effective.
 A life-cycle comparison of abrasives versus deicers could also consider the potential for Total Maximum Daily Load (TMDL) sediment credits to be generated through reductions in the application of such materials and be used towards meeting sediment waste-load reductions.
 Additionally, reusing spent abrasive material in other roles such as alternative fill material may be more cost effective than landfill disposal.
-Objective: The primary objective of this research is to develop a report that includes an overview of the state of the practice regarding winter abrasives, an evaluation of the life-cycle costs and environmental impacts of abrasives versus alternative deicers as well as abrasive disposal versus abrasive reuse, and recommendations regarding application of abrasives versus their alternatives.
-Tasks: • Summarize quantity and characteristics of nationwide abrasive use; • Synthesize previous research on the effectiveness of winter abrasives for traction control; • Evaluate the life-cycle costs of abrasives versus alternative deicers, including: • procurement; • application; • sweeping; • disposal; • reuse; • impact to road surfaces; and • impact to water and air quality; • Evaluate potential for spent abrasives to be used as alternative fill or other uses; • Evaluate the feasibility of potential TMDL credits for eliminating abrasives; and • Provide best practice recommendations to DOTs nationwide.
-Implementation: State DOTs are aware of the costs associated with winter abrasives, are learning about the effectiveness of these abrasives, and are concerned about the environmental impacts and therefore will champion this research.

 - items posted in the last 7 days (30 days for TERI)